Wiki · Concept · Last reviewed June 19, 2026

 CUDA

-CUDA is NVIDIA's parallel computing platform and programming model for GPU-accelerated computing.
-In the AI era, it is both a developer toolchain and a strategic software moat.
+CUDA is NVIDIA's parallel computing platform, programming model, compiler/runtime stack, and library ecosystem for GPU-accelerated computing.
+In the AI era, it is both a developer toolchain and a strategic dependency layer.

 Definition

 The historical significance is that CUDA helped make the GPU legible to ordinary software developers, scientific programmers, machine-learning researchers, and production engineers.
 The GPU was no longer only a graphics device.
-It became a programmable parallel machine.
+It became a programmable parallel machine, and that programming model helped make accelerated computing reproducible enough to become infrastructure.

 CUDA Toolkit

-The CUDA Toolkit includes a compiler, runtime library, GPU-accelerated libraries, debugging tools, optimization tools, documentation, and deployment support.
+The CUDA Toolkit includes a C/C++ compiler, runtime library, GPU-accelerated libraries, debugging tools, optimization tools, profilers, documentation, samples, and deployment support.
 NVIDIA describes it as supporting development across embedded systems, desktop workstations, enterprise data centers, cloud platforms, and HPC supercomputers.

 That breadth matters.
 AI infrastructure is not just a chip in a server.
 It is the path from model code to kernels, kernels to libraries, libraries to clusters, clusters to cloud services, and cloud services to products.
 CUDA sits in that translation layer.